On this page:

 Such an approach sets your research apart from desk-based research projects, whilst also preparing you for the real world if you wish to pursue further studies or a career in academic research.

 - Demonstrate knowledge management, when searching and selecting relevant archival resources.

 - Gain disciplinary experience, when applying archival research as a methodology to approach answering a specific research question.

 - Display self-awareness and awareness of wider context, when critically analysing archival sources for bias, and when using them to support particular arguments.

 Good research relies on appropriately selected primary sources, and uses these sources to critically explore academic questions.
 This allows researchers to make conclusions which seek to advance debates within a given discipline.

 The information and evidence found in archive documents can be used for this purpose in the following ways:

-Archives can also be used in more creative ways.
+Archives can also be used in more creative ways, such as:

-- research into a period or subject to provide realism and contextual detail to a piece of writing
+- undertaking background research to provide realism and contextual detail if writing a period drama

 The table below provides a suggested step-by-step process to follow if you want to include archives in your coursework.